obDann/TEQApp/src/tests/acceptance_tests/user_story_8.md

   13. Click `Back` to log out of the agency account.
   14. Click the `Login` button and log into the TEQ account you created and click `Login` again.
   15. Select `Generate Reports` and then select `Generate Custom Queries`.
   16. Enter a custom SQL query and file name.
+An ER Diagram has been provided in the directory userGuide to help users write a query.
+For a default query, type "Select * from Client" that grabs all the information in the table Client in the database.
   17. Finally, click `Save` and a file will be created with the custom data set you selected.

 After performing the 17 steps above, there should be a generated file in `src/main` with the file name you specified.